0 of 32 Questions completed

 Apart from commencing a trial of CPAP, which of the following is the most appropriate next step in management?

-A 40 year old man presents with complains of increasing dyspnea, worsening cough with increased sputum production and recurrent lower respiratory tract infection.
+A 40 year old man complains of increasing dyspnea, worsening cough with increased sputum production and recurrent lower respiratory tract infection.
 He is infertile and has had a previous sinus surgery for recurrent nasal polyps and recurrent sinusitis.
 He has signs of situs inversus on examination.

 Which of the following would provide the least useful information in establishing a diagnosis for this man?